clpun/fydp/README.md

 Fourth Year Design Project
 ==========================

-Code for signal preprocessing and fourier transform are located in /python/emokit/FYDP
+Code for signal preprocessing and fourier transform are located in the FYDP folder.

 Numpy, Scipy Installation
 ==========================